Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Do

-• Use only on areas allowed by the instructions
+• Use only on areas permitted by the instructions.

-• Ask a professional first if you have medical concerns
+• Ask a professional first if you have relevant medical concerns.

 Don’t

-• Use over open wounds or infected skin without medical guidance
+• Use over injured or infected tissue against manufacturer or medical guidance.

 How to Read Terahertz Product Claims